-What Does Your Charity Need to Know to Prevent Cyber Crime?
+What Your Charity Needs to Know to Prevent Cyber Crime

 Did you know that October is Cybersecurity Awareness Month?
 It is a valuable time for Canadians working in the charitable sector to learn about the steps they can take to stay cyber-secure and protect themselves, as well as their devices, against online threats.